argosnothing/NGL/README.md

 ## Status

-Pattern for writing providers is done, Noogle provider is implemented (need minor cleanup on pruning data before db insert)
+Pattern for writing providers is done, Noogle provider is implemented (need minor cleanup on pruning data before db insert), see the [TODO](./TODO.md) for the biggest bounties.

 ## [Contributing!!!](./CONTRIBUTING.MD)